acharyab15/space_invaders/README.md

 Space invaders clone written using C++ and OpenGL

-Code from the C++ [tutorial][http://nicktasios.nl/posts/space-invaders-from-scratch-part-1.html] by Nick Tasios.
+Code from the C++ <a href="http://nicktasios.nl/posts/space-invaders-from-scratch-part-1.html>tutorial</a> by Nick Tasios.

 You need to install GLFW:
 Ubuntu: sudo apt-get install glfw3 glew